Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 ## Abstract

-We present an Information-Theoretic framework for understanding hallucinations in Large Language Models (LLMs) by recognizing that **LLMs are teachers, not just generators**.
+We present an generalized overview of an Information-Theoretic framework for understanding hallucinations in Large Language Models (LLMs) by recognizing that **LLMs are teachers, not just generators**.
 During training, models compress the world into weights (learning).
 During inference, they must reconstruct and transmit this knowledge—they teach.
 But teaching through a noisy channel requires building the correct internal representation first.

 Hallucinations emerge when this reconstruction fails.
 We identify six mechanisms: (1) **capacity violations**—asking about topics the model never learned; (2) **matching failures**—ambiguous prompts activate wrong or composite representations; (3) **decompression failures**—insufficient context room to unfold compressed knowledge; (4) **geometric distortion**—errors compound multiplicatively through the pipeline; (5) **thermodynamic equilibration**—when constraints fail, the system relaxes to maximum entropy (fluent but empty text); and (6) **the noise paradox**—systems need some stochasticity to self-correct, but too much causes hallucination.

 The principle: **information cannot be created, only transmitted or lost**.
 When output contains more information than was stored or provided about a topic, the excess was hallucinated from the form prior—the model knows *how* to write but not *what* is true.
-This framework explains why specific prompts outperform vague ones, why retrieval helps, why chain-of-thought adds useful redundancy, and why temperature tuning matters.
+This framework tries to understand why specific prompts outperform vague ones, why retrieval helps, why chain-of-thought adds useful redundancy, and why temperature tuning matters.
 The probability of hallucination scales exponentially with the entropy gap between form and knowledge.
-We provide testable predictions and suggest principled mitigations based on constraint injection, capacity estimation, context management, and optimal noise calibration.
+We explore and provide testable predictions and suggest principled mitigations based on constraint injection, capacity estimation, context management, and optimal noise calibration.

 ---